caiks/WBOT02/README.md

 ##### Multi-level models

-Before going on to consider random *multi-level models*, let us first develop a mode that does not require a centre to be chosen in order to allow offline processing.
+Before going on to consider random centre *multi-level models*, let us first develop a mode that does not require a centre to be chosen in order to allow offline processing.
 We can do this by selecting random locations, as in modes 1 to 3 and 9.
+In *model* 66, [above](#model066), we tested the effect of multiple scales in mode 9 where the frames are selected at random but subject to minimum entropy and uniqueness.
+We found that the *alignments* have been diluted slightly by the multi-scale, but otherwise it looked very much like *models* 52, 53 and 64.
+That is, the growth is low compared to scanning modes and the multiplier is very high.

-We hope to retain the longer paths of scanning modes 4 to 8, however, by doing local scans for hotspots.
-In 'randomised scanned actual-potential' mode (10), for each *event* a random centre is chosen and then a local scan of one tile around the centre is done to find the highest actual-potential *likelihood*.
+In order to detect features, however, we would like to retain the longer paths of scanning modes 4 to 8 by doing local scans for hotspots.
+In 'randomised scanned actual-potential' mode (10), for each *event* a centre is chosen at random and then a local scan of one tile around the centre is done to find the highest actual-potential *likelihood*.
 The active is non-cumulative in these experiments, so the scan is ordered by path length and then active *slice size*.
 The frames are checked for minimum entropy and uniqueness before being added as *events*.

 Here is the configuration for *model* 67 -
 ```